 The National Environmental Policy Act of 1969 (NEPA), FERC's regulations, and other applicable laws require that FERC independently evaluate the environmental effects of licensing the project including a set of reasonable alternatives.
 The FERC staff intends to prepare either a draft Environmental Assessment (EA) or a draft Environmental Impact Statement (EIS) that describes and evaluates the probable effects, including the assessment of the site-specific and cumulative effects, if any, of the alternative actions.
+It is most likely that FERC will prepare an EIS for the UARP relicensing, given the size of the existing project and the proposed project expansion.
 Preparation of the environmental document is supported by a scoping process to ensure the identification and analysis of all pertinent issues.